And the Limbaugh Institute for Advanced Conservative Studies.

 Nobody cares.

-No but about contraception, nobody cares.
+Ab contraception, nobody cares.

 It certainly isn't a campaign issue, and it never has been.

-Hey, I think birth control should be of anybody who wants it any time they want it, over the counter, and nobody knows.
+And even though two guys running for the Senate have openly refuted it as best you can, hey, I think birth control should be anybody who wants it anytime they want it, over the counter, and nobody knows.

 It was my way of trying to explain that there's a lot more going on here than just winning the Senate, and there's a lot more going on than just Republicans saying something to supposedly get an issue off the table.

-I said, Do you know how many times the Republicans have kicked the can of budget resolution, continuing resolution?
+I said, do you know how many times the Republicans have kicked the can of budget resolution, continuing resolution?

-He said, Yeah.
+He said, yeah.

-I said, Well, that that's my Point.
+I said, well, that's my point.

-This this goes, this is a lot.
+This goes, this is a lot.

-We're up against people that will openly willingly lie and a media that will happily expand on the lie.
+We're up against people that will openly, willingly lie and a media that will happily expand on the lie.

 This is a branding issue.

-We're not this is not a policy question.
+This is not a policy question.

-Republicans are going on announcing whatever you want to hear them say on policy isn't going to matter, because the Democrats are going to ignore it and the media is going to ignore it, and they're just going to continue to lie about what the Republicans say and do.
+Republicans are going on announcing whatever you want to hear them say on policy isn't going to matter because the Democrats are going to ignore it and the media is going to ignore it and they're just going to continue to lie about what the Republicans say and do.

 And until they come up with a way to refute that, and this leads me into there it is.